Planning a trip to Thailand? There have been some major changes recently that’ll impact your visit.

 - A public driving license (not just a regular one)

-The apps themselves must show you the driver’s full name, photo, license number, and exact fare before you book.
+The apps themselves must show you the driver’s full name, photo, license details, and the exact fare before you book.
 No more surprises.

 b.
 Why This Is Actually Good News